Skip to main content

 1. Create a new SCIM application in Microsoft Entra ID, giving it a meaningful name.

-1. Note: While in the beta phase, keep the default setting (non-gallery)
+1. Keep the default setting (non-gallery)

 2. Setup SSO (optional)